Pope wraps up Congo visit, heads to volatile South Sudan

 Francis returned again and again to the theme of conflict fuelled by "the poison of greed", saying the Congolese people and the wider world should realise that people were more precious than the minerals in the earth beneath them.

-After a meeting with Congolese bishops in Kinshasa on Friday morning and a farewell ceremony at the airport, his plane is scheduled to take off at 0940 GMT, heading for Juba, the capital of South Sudan, where it is expected to land around 1300 GMT.
+After a meeting with Congolese bishops in Kinshasa on Friday morning and a farewell ceremony at the airport, his plane took off for Juba, where it is expected to land around 1300 GMT.

-The pope will be joined for the whole of his visit to South Sudan by Archbishop of Canterbury Justin Welby, leader of the global Anglican Communion, and by the Moderator of the General Assembly of the Church of Scotland, Iain Greenshields.
+The pope, Archbishop of Canterbury Justin Welby and Church of Scotland Moderator Iain Greenshields have described their first joint foreign trip as a "pilgrimage of peace".

-It is the first joint foreign trip by the three Christian leaders, who have called it a "pilgrimage of peace".
+Welby said he was horrified by the latest killings on the day before the pilgrimage.

 South Sudan broke away from Sudan to become independent in 2011 after decades of north-south conflict, but civil war erupted in 2013.
 Despite a 2018 peace deal between the two main antagonists, violence and hunger still plague the country.